jordanheidlage/note_taker_jth/README.md

 # Professional README Generator

   ## Description
-      This project was created to utilize Inquirer prompts to generate a Professional README.
+  The project was created to utilize Inquirer prommpts to generate a professional README
   ## Table of Contents (Optional)
   - [License](#license)
   - [Installation](#installation)